How to Spend the Best 2 Days in Kyoto

 Home to the Kyoto Imperial Palace, the Kyoto Gyoen National Garden is a vast and beautiful area to explore.

-In this garden you’ll find everything from teahouses, to shrines, ponds, and a large variety of seasonal flowers.
-This is a great place to visit year round, to take a quick city-break and slow down.
+In this garden, you’ll find everything from teahouses to shrines, ponds, and a large variety of seasonal flowers.
+This is a great place to visit year-round and perfect for taking a quick break from the city to slow down.

 Walk Along Kamo River